nickeubank/mids_coursera/class_3.md

   - Missing data representations / `pd.isnull()`
   - NaNs, Infs, Null/None, and placeholder values
   - Replacing values
+  - When checking things, put test in your code!
 - **Exporting data to files**

-### Defensive Programming for Data Analysis

-- To err is human
-- Tests in ds code
-- Style matters: PEP8 (needed? ask D&G)
+  - Sending back to numpy
-- Data version control concepts that can be depoyed programmatically
+- **Data version control concepts that can be deployed programmatically**
   - Saving and updating preprocessing scripts/modules
   - Always save your raw data